 Is it possible to deploy Vue js on shared hosting?

 Great news for Vue fans – YES, Vue js be run on shared hosting.
-Even though at first it might seem like Node js and npm are necessary (well, you need them to have Vue CLI), however they are not crucial.
+Even though at first it might seem like Node js and npm are necessary (well, you need them to have Vue CLI), however, they are not crucial.
 It helps during the whole cycle of development, but that doesn’t mean it is a prerequisite to have Node running on your machine.
 Npm is needed for installing packages and tools, like Vue CLI.
 However, Vue CLI ≠ Vue.
 CLI is just a tool that increases the pace of your development (if you know how to use it).
 So, if you built a SPA application, you can deploy Vue js on shared hosting, but you will not be able to install CLI, which is quite handy during the development.

-Another drawback is that Vue app must be prerendered, so every time we made some changes, we must prerender our app and upload it again.
+Another drawback is that the Vue app must be prerendered, so every time we made some changes, we must prerender our app and upload it again.
 Even though if you know how to build Vue js, it won’t take you much time, but making changes to your application frequently it might be a headache.
 It will demand extra work to keep your app updated.

 Static pages can be hosted on basically anything

-Let’s host Vue app on shared hosting!
+Let’s host the Vue app on shared hosting!

 1 step – building.
 So for example we have a barebone Vue app – the one you get after creating an app with vue create.
-All we need to do, is to execute npm run build command in the project folder.
+All we need to do is to execute npm run build command in the project folder.
 The command will then generate a dist directory that will consist of the files of our application.
 Then we will have to upload the whole folder to the hosting.

 This is how to build Vue js application – use npm run build